Fighting discrimination, raising spirits

 Even though she is relieved to be back home, the entire experience has left her scarred, shaken her trust in the strength of community bonds.
 She says she understands that everyone is afraid right now, but people need to understand that those who have the disease are already under a great deal of stress – they need support.

-“Rather than treating them poorly, you should think about what you can do to raise their spirits because they are part of your society,” says Sabina.
+“Rather than treating them poorly, you should think about what you can do to raise their spirits because they are part of your society,” she says.
 “It’s the only way to fight this disease.”